3mdeb/news-and-ideas/blog/content/post/2021-02-21-tigerlake-osf.md

 Lake open board packages on edk2-platforms repository.

-In the mean time (before the fixes landed into repositories) I have fixed all compilation issues for GCC5 locally, I noticed that the packages contain support for LPDDR4 platform, again...
-The EDK2 FSP integration can work in two
+In the mean time (before the fixes landed into repositories) I have fixed all compilation issues for GCC locally, I noticed that the packages contain support for LPDDR4 platform, again...
+The EDK2 FSP integration can work in two modes:
-modes:

 * FSP API mode - the bootloader simply calls the entry point of the FSP module by parsing the FSP header.
 The bootloader is also responsible for providing a